 KW even managed to get one of their AM Transmitters into a James Bond film - Dr No - all British line up, KW and Eddystone !..Looks like around 14.25MHz...poor choice of frequency guys !

 This photo must have been taken in 1962/63 as these are early version KW-77 receivers

 Early in the 60's Rowley and his small team must have realised that smaller (and lighter) SSB equipment was going to be the future of the hobby on HF.
 A quick glance at early 60's UK ham radio magazines shows that a large number of operators were still using AM.
 Many were using war surplus kit and a receiver without a proper product detector is poor on SSB.

-Despite the introduction of the KW2000A in early 1965 the original 90W 2000 MK1 stayed in production alongside it for a further 2 years.
-Although either rig could be used with a mobile DC supply, the smaller size and lower power consumption of the MK1 must have ensured enough sales.
+Despite the introduction of the KW2000A in late 1964 the original 90W 2000 MK1 stayed in production alongside it for a further 2 years.
+In the December 1964 Short Wave Magazine KW explained that the early 2000 had become very popular and would stay in the product line.
+Although either rig could be used with a mobile DC supply, the smaller size and lower power consumption of the MK1 must have made it popular with mobile operators.

 It also looks like KW struck some sort of a deal to license the KW2000(A?) to Hammerlund in the USA, There is one advert in circulation of the HXQ-300 that looks exactly like the 2000.
 How they claim 300W input is beyond me unless Hammerlund changed the OP valves to sweep tubes.
 I am not sure they ever put this rig into production as it appears to have sunk without a trace